-Grading: 65% workbooks, 35% exams, small adjustments for other factors.
-See Policies (grading) for details.
+Grading: 60% workbooks, 10% project, 30% exams, small adjustments for other factors.
+See Grading for details.

-Exams: We will have three “mini-exams” during scheduled class periods (on Thursdays) as well as an exam in the official University assigned final examination period which is Monday, May 3, 2021, 2:45pm-4:45pm Madison (Central) time.
+Exams: We will have three exams.
+Two will be on Wednesday evenings during the semester (3/9, 4/27) and one during the University final exam period.
 Exams will be delivered online using Canvas.
 If you need a McBurney accomodation, please contact me no later than 2 weeks before the first exam.
-See Policies (Exams).
+See Exams (policy) for more information.

 Surveys: We will have weekly surveys.
 We will keep track of whether you complete the surveys, although the content will not be graded.
-See Policies (Surveys (Quizzes))
+See End-of-Week Surveys (Quizzes)